×

 What Is Damp and Mould?

-Damp is essentially moisture.
+Damp is essentially excess moisture.
 If parts of your property are exposed to dampness for too long, they will experience mould growth.

 Mould is when fungus starts to grow on something.
 Fungus thrives in warm, wet conditions, like a damp home.